-Each department has outlined below the homework every student will receive over the coming term.
+Each department has outlined below the homework every pupil will receive over the coming term.
 The outlines give you information on what the homework is, when it will be set, when it is due in and a guide to how much time the homework should take.
 Your son/daughter should also have the homework recorded in their planner which you should sign each week.
+Please see below for our most recent homework timetables for 2020

-Frequency of homework for KS4 students: Students will be set weekly homework from the English Department that will cover topics from the Language and/or Literature courses.
+Frequency of homework for KS4 pupils: pupils will be set weekly homework from the English Department that will cover topics from the Language and/or Literature courses.

 English Language topics Developing skills of reading analysis on 19th, 20th and 21st century texts Analysing writer’s language and structure Evaluating a text Comparing texts Writing to describe and narrate Writing to argue and persuade